Markup – definition and examples

 This article focuses on the meanings of the term when we use it in a business context.

-In other words, it is the difference between the wholesale and retail price.
+In other words, it is the difference between the wholesale price and the retail price.

 A wholesaler is a business that sells to shops and other businesses; it does not sell to individual consumers.
 Retailers, on the other hand, sell to individual consumers.